Did you know that California is the nation’s top road trip destination?

 For Bucket List Adventures: Yosemite National Park

-Tied with Big Sur for the most requested road trip, is a visit to Yosemite National Park.
-You can enter the west side of the park year-round, or, if you're driving the Eastern Sierra, you can enter through Tioga Pass and into the east side of the park in the summer months.
+Tied with Big Sur for the most requested road trip, is a California road trip to Yosemite National Park.
+You can enter the west side of the park year-round, or, if you’re driving the Eastern Sierra, you can enter through Tioga Pass and into the east side of the park in the summer months.

 If you’re going to the west side of Yosemite from Fresno, here are our recommendations of what to eat.
 Also, know that it is much busier over there.
 As such, make sure you get an early start to beat the crowds.
 Drive to the two most popular lookout points — Tunnel View and Glacier Point — and, if you travel in spring, peep the numerous waterfalls.
 Don’t forget to check out the Yosemite museum and visit the Ansel Adams gallery.